mjalbert13/news-scrape/README.md

 # news-scrape
-an express app that uses cheerio to scape a news site and Mongo to store the data
+An express app that uses cheerio to scape a news site and Mongo to store the data

+Technology used:
+- Express.js
+- Handlebars
+- MongoDB
+- Mongoose
+- Javascript
+- Cheerio
+- Axios